emersonmrd/emersonmrd/README.md

 <p>
   Hey 👋, I'm Emerson, a game enthusiast from Brazil!

-  - 📚 I'm currently studying English, programming, and game development on my own.
+  - 📚 I'm currently studying English and programming on my own.

   - 🎯 My dream is to work in programming someday and live in a cold place.